klaviyo/commercetools-klaviyo/docs/infrastructure.md

 - `plugin-build-test.yml`
     - runs build, linting and tests
 - `plugin-deploy`
-    - build the plugin code in a docker container
+    - Creates a docker image with the plugin source code
-    - deploy of the container to a cloud run instance
+    - Deploy of the container to cloud run dev and prod environment
+    - Runs end-to-end tests